Plantation Shutters for Bay Windows

 Light & Privacy Control – The Real Advantage

-• Open upper louvres to let light flood the room
+• Open upper louvres to allow natural light into the room

 • Keep lower louvres closed for privacy from the street